Alpine Theatre Project

 Alpine Theatre Project is a 501(c)(3) nonprofit professional theatre company based in Whitefish, Montana.
-It presents musicals, plays and concerts.
+It presents musicals, plays, and concerts.
 It also provides education and outreach to students in Montana's Flathead Valley.

 About the Company

 History

-ATP was formed in December, 2004 by actors David Ackroyd, Betsi Morrison and Luke Walrath.
+ATP was formed in December 2004, by actors David Ackroyd, Betsi Morrison, and Luke Walrath.
 All three actors moved to Montana's Flathead Valley after sustaining successful careers on stage, in film and on television.
 Alpine Theatre Project was formed with the vision of creating a professional regional theatre within the outdoor recreational environment of Northwest Montana.
 Its mission is "to imagine without boundaries, to create vibrant professional entertainment and transformative arts education, to inspire the audience, artists, and next generation."
 Its artists have performed in over 190 Broadway productions, won 4 Tony Awards, 7 Emmy Awards, 4 Golden Globe Awards, and 1 Academy Award.

 Structure

-Alpine Theatre Project is governed by a 15-member volunteer Board of Directors.
-It is managed by a full-time staff of 3.
+Alpine Theatre Project is governed by a 11-member honorary board and a 12-member board of directors.
+It is managed by a full-time staff of 2.
 It hires full-time seasonal staff for its operations throughout the year.